 When I arrived at Pinelawn for today’s funeral, I was surprised to see that the bathrooms were still closed. porta-potties were still standing from the height of the Covid pandemic.
 My hearse driver took a look and reported how filthy they were.
 He also commented on how the cemetery could possibly think that would be sanitary.
 But that paled in comparison to what was to take place.

-When we finally went to the site of the family’s crypt (45 minutes after we were scheduled) we had a pissed off deacon, now made late for his next assignment (he began the prayers before all the mourners had even left their cars).
-It was also left to us to explain to a holy host of arbitrary rules to a grieving family: the casket (a casket they never got the opportunity to see) could not be present during the commital service (it would be placed into the crypt before,and the family would not be able to witness this), only 10 people could stand 20 ft. away, and the rest in the roadway.
+When we finally went to the site of the family’s crypt (45 minutes after we were scheduled) we had a pissed off deacon, now made late for his next assignment (he began the prayers before all the mourners had even gotten out of their cars).
+It was also left to us to explain a holy host of arbitrary rules to a grieving family: the casket (a casket they never got the opportunity to see up close) could not be present during the committal service (it would be placed into the crypt before,and the family would not be able to witness this), only 10 people could stand 20 ft. away, and the rest in the roadway.
 What’s more, the mourners could not place their roses on the casket, a longstanding ritual, and the deacon ended up praying to a curtain high above us.
 Of course, there was no explanation for any of this (irrational as it is, how could there be!?).

 I was heartsick for this family,and apologized profusely.
 A friend of the family asked in dismay if this was how the funeral industry was treating people.
 The hearse driver and I explained that it was this particular cemetery’s policy, not the funeral home’s.
 Only the day before, we had had an entirely different (and positive) experience at St. Charles.
 The lack of uniformity is incomprehensible.
 And after recounting this experience to a colleague, who shared a similar story, we are hoping to get clarification by reaching out to the cemetery bureau.